 - First of all, know that ESAs do not have the same legal protection as service animals.

-- Thirdly, remember that only a qualified mental health professional can issue your emotional support animal letter.
+- Thirdly, remember that only a qualified mental health professional who can practice in your province can issue you an emotional support animal letter.

 Where to Start the Search for Your Ideal ESA!